Vincent9339/House-Prices-Advanced-Regression-Techniques---Kaggle/README.md

 The primary objective is to create a model that accurately predicts the sale price of houses based on the various features available in the dataset.
 This project involves exploratory data analysis, feature engineering, model selection, and evaluation.

 ## Steps Involved
-- **Exploratory Data Analysis**: Analyzing the dataset for patterns, trends, and relationships.
+- [Exploratory Data Analysis](#Exploratory Data Analysis): Analyzing the dataset for patterns, trends, and relationships.
   - Understanding the Data Structure
   - Target Variable Analysis (`SalePrice`)
   - Univariate Analysis